MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/disassembling-inbound-batches.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "disassembler, inbound batches"
-  - "batches, disassembling"
 ms.assetid: 11cb5672-1155-4648-b1fd-c9a3bc30e351
 caps.latest.revision: 5
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# Disassembling Inbound Batches
+# Disassemble Inbound Batches

+## Debatch inbound message
 The SWIFT disassembler is able to inbound debatching in which it processes or disassembles inbound batches (files or messages containing multiple SWIFT messages).
 You enable inbound debatching using the SWIFT disassembler configuration property of the same name.
 After you enable inbound debatching, the SWIFT disassembler expects all messages that it receives to be batches that include multiple SWIFT messages.
 A batch may or may not include a batch envelope (a batch header and a batch trailer), and each individual SWIFT message within a batch may or may not include a message envelope (a message header and a message trailer).
 You can configure these batch attributes (formats) using the following SWIFT disassembler configuration properties:

 -   Batch Header Schema